U.S. Charges Former Intelligence Analyst With Leaking Classified Data To Reporter

 A FBI Baltimore investigation.
 We thank our teammates @FBIMemphis for arresting the subject this morning. https://t.co/xSiuRUM6uX— FBI Baltimore (@FBIBaltimore) May 9, 2019

+Investigators found evidence in Hale's home that included two thumb drives, the indictment states.
+One contained a page of a document marked "Secret" and the other held software related to Tor, the anonymity service, and the Tails operating system, which is meant to prevent internet spying.
+They also found at least one government document on his home computer, along with contact information for the reporter, the indictment adds.

+The Justice Department says Hale improperly obtained documents that range from secret records about a campaign targeting al-Qaida to PowerPoint presentations about military operations.
+Another document held information about the Terrorist Identities Datamart Environment, or TIDE — the government's stockpile of data that informs federal efforts to screen people who are known or suspected of being involved in terrorism.

 It's not clear what factors led to Hale's arrest years after his alleged crimes.
 The earliest court filings in the case date from March 2019, when a grand jury's sealed indictment of Hale was filed.
 On the same day of that filing, an arrest warrant was issued for Hale.
-With the suspected leaker in custody, the indictment was unsealed.
+With the suspected leaker in custody, the indictment has now been unsealed.

 Court records list Hale's defense attorney as Abbe Lowell, a veteran lawyer who has recently been in the news for representing President Trump's son-in-law, Jared Kushner.